scalalandio/chimney/DESIGN.md

 * `TransformerCfg` stores information about field and coproduct overrides, most of them is accompanied by a runtime value (either some constant or a function)
-* `TransformerFlags` store information about options which aren't tied to a particular field od subtype, so they can be considered global - indeed there is a way for sharing these flags by all derivations in the same scope (`TransformerConfiguration`).
+* `TransformerFlags` store information about options which aren't tied to a particular field or subtype, so they can be considered global - indeed there is a way for sharing these flags by all derivations in the same scope (`TransformerConfiguration`).